State Officer and Region Officer

 State Officer Candidate Qualifications, Dates, Permission Form SO602

 6. Complete a State Officer Candidacy test at State Leadership Conference.
 The test is usually given on the first day of the conference at 11:30 am.
 You will need a 70% on the test in order to continue running for State Office.
 Use the study guide attached below.
 The test is also used to break an election tie.

 7. On the first day of the conference, you will attend a test, an orientation, a session with the voting delegates, opening session and region meetings.
 During this day, you should dress according to our PA FCCLA Dress Code.

 On the second day of the conference, you should attend the business meeting to hear the results of the voting.
 If you are elected, you will attend a leadership meeting (where next year's president is elected), and an installation practice.
 For these meetings, you should dress according to our PA FCCLA Dress Code.
 In the evening on the second day of conference, you will attend an evening awards session.
-For this session, please follow the gala attire on the PA FCCLA Dress Code.
+For this session, please follow the PA FCCLA Dress Code.

 On the third day of the conference, you will be part of the installation and closing session.
 Please wear black slacks and a white oxford shirt.
 Guys should also wear ties.